 The Dean of the College of Cardinals in 1523 was Cardinal Bernardino López de Carvajal (1455—December 16, 1523) Under Pope Sixtus IV, he was made Chamberlain of Honor.
 He was given the Bishopric of Cartagena by Pope Innocent VIII (Cibo), and named Nuntius to the Court of Ferdinand and Isabella, who, in their turned named him their Ambassador before the Holy See.
 On August 21, 1493, he was created Cardinal Priest, with the title of S. Pietro e Marcellino.
 In 1496, he was named Legatus a latere to the Emperor Maximilian I, with the goal of bringing about a truce with the King of France.
 He acquired the title of Latin Patriarch of Jerusalem (1503-1523).
 In 1511, he convoked and presided over the rebel Council of Pisa, for which he was excommunicated by Pope Julius II.
 He was therefore ineligible to participate in the Conclave of 1513.
 The new pope, Leo X, was inclined to mercy, and so after humbling himself and retracting his errors and actions at the V Lateran Council in June, 1513, he was readmitted to the College of Cardinals.
 He participated in the Conclave of 1521-1522, at which Adrian VI was elected.
 He died on December 16, 1523.
 (Moroni, 10, 134-135)

-There was also a discussion about releasing Cardinal Soderini (Volterra) from the Castel Sant' Angelo.
-(Sanuto, 430).
+On the 19th, a Congregation was held at the usual place, the Antechamber of the Pope.
+There was a discussion about releasing Cardinal Soderini (Volterra) from the Castel Sant' Angelo.
+(Sanuto, 430; Gattico I, 441).
 He had been suspended from his cardinalatial rights by Leo X (illegally), and these were restored before Leo's death; he was guilty of conspiracy a second time under Adrian VI and was sent to the Castel S. Angelo.
 On the last day of the novendiales he was released by order of the College of Cardinals and given his place in the Conclave (Cartwright, 134-135).
 The only objections in the College had come from Cardinal de' Medicis and some of his relations.
 Sessa reconciled Medici and Colonna, the latter even taking an oath, but the peace did not last (Bergenroth, #606, Sessa to the Emperor, October 28).
 Looking forward to the conclave, the popular voice favored Cardinal Giulio de' Medici, but there was also talk about Flisco (Fieschi), Farnese, Giacobazzi, Valle and Grassis.

 In a letter of the 19th, the Venetian ambassador sends news that, despite the deceased pope's determination to leave the fate of Cardinal Soderini to a general council, the cardinals had voted to release him; this was also the position of Medici in consistory (Sanuto, 438).
 On the 21st, he reports that the novendiales will begin on the next day, and that the Orsini and Colonna factions are in arms in the city; he expects that 36 cardinals will participate, or 40, if the French arrive.
 (Sanuto, 452).
 On the 24th Foscari wrote that Cardinal de' Medici appeared to have 18 solid votes, but that 24 would be needed to elect.
 And Medici had active opponents (Sanuto, 462).
 At the end of September he wrote that eighteen cardinals had entered into a compact to elect nobody else than one of themselves; Medici was not one of the eighteen (Sanuto, 55).